$ export ROSA_CLUSTER_NAME=$(oc get infrastructure cluster -o=jsonpath="{.status.infrastructureName}" | sed 's/-[a-z0-9]\{5\}$//')

 $ oc delete egressip demo-egress-pod

-You can cleanup the assigned node labels by running the following commands:
+Clean up the assigned node labels by running the following command:

 $ rosa update machinepool ${ROSA_MACHINE_POOL_NAME} \